gohugoio/hugo/content/templates/lists.md

 1. `layouts/_default/taxonomy.html`
 2. `themes/<THEME>/layouts/_default/taxonomy.html`

-## Adding Content and Front Matter to List Pages
+## Add Content and Front Matter to List Pages

 Since v0.18, [everything in Hugo is a `Page`][bepsays].
 This means list pages and the homepage can have associated content files (i.e. `_index.md`) that contain page metadata (i.e., front matter) and content.